TheTreeofGrace/Hands-on-With-PactNET/Readme.md

             Size = new TypeMatcher("Large")
         };
 ```
-Now we are expecting to recieve a `Size` key on the response from the provider.
+Now we are expecting to receive a `Size` key on the response from the provider.

 ## 7. Run the tests
 As the requirements have changed, we now need to run the consumer tests again to update the pact file.